Monopoly Tips and Strategies

 According to the probability experts, the very best return on investment comes from buying all four railroad properties [source: Darling].
 First of all, they're relatively cheap.
 And since there are four of them, there is a higher probability that an opponent will land on one and have to pay the $200 rent.
 One of the worst investments is a utility company.
 Even if you own both, the rent is 10 times the roll of the dice or a maximum of $120 or as little as $20.

-Here's a tip about jail: In the beginning of the game, pay the $50 immediately to get out of jail so you can continue buying properties.
-Later in the game, try to linger as long as you can in jail, since moving around the board puts you at risk of landing on Boardwalk with a hotel -- which will set you back some $2,000 in rent.
+Here's a tip about jail: If you end up there in the beginning of the game, pay the $50 immediately to get out of jail so you can continue buying properties.
+If it's later, you can linger there longer since moving around the board puts you at risk of landing on Boardwalk with a hotel, which will set you back $2,000 in rent.